andrewObrien98/6-CS3450/README.md

 ## Systems Testing Instructions
 Start by running an instance of the web app by first entering the correct repository and then by entering the following:
-    * $ python manage.py runserver
+    * python manage.py runserver

 Now that the app is running open up your browser and type into the address bar:
     * Localhost:8000

-After you can login using the following credentials
+After you can login using the following credentials:
     * Username: admin
     * Email: admin@example.com
     * Password: password